Skip to content

 EOF

-Continue to Module 4.1: Storage Architecture Decisions to learn how to design storage for on-premises Kubernetes clusters.
+Continue to Module 4.1: Storage Architecture Decisions to design persistent storage for stateful workloads now that names and certificates resolve reliably inside your estate.